MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/year-close-account-periods.md

 The fiscal year is closed, and the **Closed** and **Date Locked** fields for all the periods in the year are selected.
 The fiscal year cannot be opened again and you cannot remove the check mark from the **Closed** or **Date Locked** fields.

+> [!NOTE]
-**Note:** You cannot close a fiscal year before you create a new one.
+>   You cannot close a fiscal year before you create a new one.
 Notice that when a fiscal year has been closed, you cannot change the starting date of the following fiscal year.

 Even though a fiscal year has been closed, you can still post general ledger entries to it.
 When you do this, the entries will be marked as posted to a closed fiscal year and the **Prior-Year Entry** field will be selected.